Pochetes/portfolio-api/README.md

 A method that has a path parameter usually requires some sort of input to find, update, delete a specific resource.
 In this example, we are finding a single project by an `id` path parameter.
 To do this, copy the parameter from the first `GET` method and use it as the current path parameter, like so:

 ![Params](media/Params.gif)

+## Authentication

+The `POST`, `PUT`, and `DELETE` endpoints are protected using 0Auth authentication.
+I am the only person that's able to make those changes (unless you were able to get my access token, that is) and authenticate the endpoints.
+It is secured through a JWT-formatted access token.
+After some time, a new token is generated, making it difficult for hackers to access these data points.
+The hashing algorithm used is **RS256**, or RSA Signature with SHA-256.

 ## Configuration